JexApi/jex-official-api-docs/rest-api.md

 * The `signature` is **not case sensitive**.
 * `totalParams` is defined as the `query string` concatenated with the `request body`.
+* The parameters of signature must be transmitted in the order of interface documents.

 ## Timing security
 * A `SIGNED` endpoint also requires a parameter, `timestamp`, to be sent which